tullyelly/tullyelly.com/README.md

 ---

+## 📝 Authoring Static Pages

+See [docs/authoring.md](docs/authoring.md) for the quickest way to scaffold and validate a new page.

+---

 ## 🗃️ Database

 This project requires a **Postgres** database.
 Set the `DATABASE_URL` environment variable to point to your instance.